CesiumGS/cesium-ion-3ds-max-plugin/Documentation/DeveloperGuide/README.md

 1. Proofread and update CHANGES.md to capture any changes since last release.
 1. Commit and push these changes directly to master.
 1. Make sure the repository is clean `git clean -xdf`. __This will delete all files not already in the repository.__
-1. Pack PluginPackage into `io-cesium-ion-vx.x.x.zip` (were x.x.x will be the version)
+1. Pack the content of the *PluginPackage* folder and name it `io-cesium-ion-vx.x.x.zip` (were x.x.x will be the version)

 #### Testing